 An M.S. program is selected to meet the interests and needs of the student, and courses in other departments for which the student has the prerequisites may be integrated into the major field.
 Subject to proper approval, the courses required in the major field may include a maximum of nine hours from the following two groups with no more than six hours from each group: (1) "400" level courses in other branches of engineering; (2) Eco.
 431, Managerial Economics; Eco.
-433, Labor Management Economics; Acctg.
+433, Labor Management Economics; Actg.
 422, Managerial Accounting; Psych.
 455, Engineering Psychology; I.S.
-421 Analysis of Information.
+421, Analysis of Information.
 As part of a purposeful major program, collateral courses may be taken in other branches of engineering, mathematics, economics, psychology and Information Science.

-The laboratories of the department are located in the James Ward Packard Laboratory and available for graduate work are a modern metal processing research laboratory, a General Electric 225 computer, and a work measurement laboratory.
+The laboratories of the department are located in the

+James Ward Packard Laboratory and available for graduate work are a modern metal processing research laboratory, a CDC 6400 computer, and a work measurement laboratory.

-The department offers courses during the late afternoons for the convenience of students who are employed in local industry and are taking graduate work on a part-time basis.
-There is no evening program, however, and courses are not scheduled during evening hours.
+The department offers courses during the late afternoon for the convenience of students who are employed in local industry and are taking graduate work on a part-time basis.
+There is no evening program, however.

-I.E. 405.
-Special Topics in Industrial Engineering (3)
+405. Special Topics in Industrial Engineering (3)

 An intensive study of some special field of industrial engineering.
+Staff